dotlang/language/README.md

 add(int_array, "A") will fail
 ```
 - This is a functio that accepts an input of any type and returns any type: `type Function := func(any)->any`.
 Note that you cannot define a function type that can accept any number of anything.
+- When calling a function, you can remove parentheses if there is no ambiguity (only a single call is being made).
+`process data1, data2 & finalize data3 & save data4`

 ### Matching
 `func add(x:int, y:int, z:int) ...`